Biblioteca de Santiago

 Located in the Barrio Yungay, the library occupies 22000 m2 of a building that was the former headquarters for the Dirección de Aprovisionamiento del Estado.
-The building was converted into a set of reading rooms, auditorium, conferences room, computer rooms and other facilities.
-The original building was built in the 1930s and was declared as a historic monument.
+The building was converted into a set of reading rooms, an auditorium, conferences room, computer rooms and other facilities.
+The original building was built in the 1930s and was declared a historic monument.

 History

 The building that currently houses the Biblioteca de Santiago was built between 1928 and 1945.
 As of 2000, the building served as a warehouse operated by the Dirección de Aprovisionamiento del Estado (DAE).
 In 2001, it changed hands to the Dirección de Bibliotecas, Archivos y Museos for its remodeling.
 That year its facade was declared a Historic Monument.
-The Ministerio de Obras Públicas, which was partner for the rebuilding, selected Cox y Ugarte as the architecture firm for the remodeling project.
+The Ministerio de Obras Públicas, which was a partner for the rebuilding, selected Cox y Ugarte as the architecture firm for the remodeling project.
 The library was created to encourage the urban renewal of the surrounding area, which includes the Centro Cultural Matucana 100, Quinta Normal Park and the Museum of Memory and Human Rights.